This post is all about making a vision board.

 How to use a vision board?

 Some people say you should hang up your vision board somewhere you see it daily and then take your time to visualize your dream life while looking at the vision board.
-Others prefer to let their subconscious do the work just by seeing the vision board in their homes daily with no extra effort on their side.
-Some people swear by creating it and then putting it away and even forgetting about it.
+Others prefer to create it and then put it away and even forget about it.

 Do what feels most inspiring and exciting to you!